Mustard Seed Programme

 Our multi-disciplinary team have conceptualised and developed our Mustard Seed Programme that aims to address fundamental areas of difficulty both by partially integrating them in therapy and school or by having a day programme dedicated to therapy before successfully reintroducing them to school.
 We ultimately have these key focus areas in mind to address their fundamental difficulties in tandem with academic goals and life skills.

 Our Mustard Seed program offers these qualities to facilitate cognitive processes:

 Restructuring thought processes so the child Learns to Learn

 Our team adopts a system of learning called Mediated Learning Experience (MLE) that seeks to optimise a child’s learning.

-A successful recipient of mediated learning experience is self-motivated to learn and asks many useful questions to advance his own learning.
+A successful recipient of the mediated learning experience is self-motivated to learn and asks many useful questions to advance his own learning.

-As a multidisciplinary team of speech language pathologists, occupational therapists and educators, we will look carefully into the different learning needs of the child and address these difficulties at its core.
+As a multidisciplinary team of speech-language pathologists, occupational therapists and educators, we will look carefully into the different learning needs of the child and address these difficulties at its core.

 We are after holistic growth of mind and mindset, in fostering children with Learning to Learn skills and building a sense of self

 Taking a child or teenager out of conventional school life need not mean that one compromises on social exposure.
 Instead, we will be selective in ensuring:

 Goals of increasing a child’s social belonging & competence